 'Diet Is 85 Percent'

-We knew the outspoken beauty couldn’t look this good by sitting on her couch eating potato chips all day.
-No way — in fact, Bassett mostly credits what she eats for how she looks.
+We knew the outspoken beauty couldn't look this good by sitting on her couch eating potato chips all day.
+No way — in fact, the Angela Bassett diet is what she mostly credits for how she looks.

 "I'm regimented and rigorous about what I'm eating," Bassett told Porter last year.
 "Diet is 85 percent of the whole thing for me."